Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Aneurysm - What is It

 Your doctor has recommended you for an aneurysm coiling.
-Franklin Moser, MD, (below left) Chief of Interventional Neuroradiology heads our team of imaging physicians, nurses and technologists who specialize in this procedure.
+Franklin Moser, MD, (below left) Director of Interventional Neuroradiology heads our team of imaging physicians, nurses and technologists who specialize in this procedure.
 Our team also includes Marcel Maya, MD, (below right) Co-Chair of Imaging.

 What is an Aneurysm?

 An aneurysm is an abnormal outpouching of an artery's wall.
 Aneurysms affecting the arteries supplying the brain can cause a stroke.
 If the aneurysm ruptures, blood flows into the space surrounding the brain called the subarachnoid space.
 A patient with a subarachnoid hemorrhage usually suffers a severe headache followed by nausea, vomiting, irritation and lethargy.
 Double vision, neck stiffness, weakness, loss of sensation, and loss of consciousness can also occur.